wareya/MirageVN/README.md

 - Everything Godot supports, including WYSIWYG editing for GUIs
 - Hot reloading mid-cutscene for rapid experimentation (note: you need to quicksave and quickload)

-Beware, though, that MirageVN is still experimental and immature, so a lot of creature comforts are missing, like a default save data manager, options screen, etc. However, the difficult and fragile parts are all there.
+Beware, though, that MirageVN is still experimental and immature, so a lot of creature comforts are missing.
+However, the difficult and fragile parts are all there.

 Useful features MirageVN does **NOT** currently have, and that you will need to build yourself if you need them:

-- Save data manager
-- Options screen
 - Gallery
 - Automatic voice playback (and related things like voice replay)
 - Rewinding via backlog